 Overview | Course(s) | Beyond the Classroom | Payment | Deadline | Requirements | Contact

-Spend two weeks in Ecuador and engage in enriching, hands-on community experiences in sustainability.
+Spend three weeks in Ecuador and engage in enriching, hands-on community experiences in sustainability.
 Participants live with local families in the Amazon jungle, the Andes mountains, and the Galapagos Islands, and undertake life-changing service activities and coursework relating to cultural and ecological conservation and sustainable business development.
 Exposure to multidisciplinary approaches to sustainability, including health, economics, education, gender studies, ecology, politics, business, tourism, hospitality, and more.

 Ecuador is one of the 17 megadiverse countries in the world and is among the safest, ecologically-pristine and culturally-vibrant countries in South America.
-Work and live with indigenous communities in: 1. heart of the Ecuadorian Amazon, one hour from the city of Tena; 2. base of the Andes Mountains, located about 30 minutes from the town of Cayambe and about an hour and a half from the city of Otavalo; and, 3. rural areas of the Galapagos Islands.
+Work and live with indigenous communities in: 1) heart of the Ecuadorian Amazon, one hour from the city of Tena; 2) base of the Andes Mountains, close to the town of Cayambe and the city of Otavalo; and 3) outer archipelagos of the Galapagos Islands.

 GEN S 450: Life and Culture Semester Abroad (3 Units), satisfies General Education, Explorations, Humanities Requirement for SDSU students.